Skip to content

 Public Interface

-Vexillum includes a public web interface for exposing reflector information without exposing administrative controls.
+Vexillum includes a public API for exposing reflector information without exposing administrative controls.

 It is separate from the admin interface.
 That separation matters.

-The public interface gives operators a safe place to publish user-facing reflector information.
+The public API gives operators a safe, read-only surface to publish user-facing reflector information without handing out admin credentials.

-The goal is to help users connect successfully without giving them access to administrative tools, internal metrics, or sensitive runtime details.
+The goal is to help users (or a dashboard built on their behalf) confirm what’s available and whether the system appears to be online, without giving them access to administrative tools, internal metrics, or sensitive runtime details.

-The public interface and admin interface serve different audiences.
+The public API and admin interface serve different audiences.

-The public interface should answer user questions like:
+The public API should let users (or a dashboard consuming it) answer questions like:

 • What reflector services are available?